Alternative fuel: Radiothermal generators

 In addition, radioisotopes have been used as alternative fuels, on both lands, and in space.
-Their use of land is declining due to the danger of theft of isotope and environmental damage if the unit is opened.
+Their use on land is declining due to the danger of theft of isotope and environmental damage if the unit is opened.
 The decay of radioisotopes generates both heat and electricity in many space probes, particularly probes to outer planets where sunlight is weak, and low temperatures is a problem.
-Radiothermal generators (RTGs) which use such radioisotopes as fuels do not sustain a nuclear chain reaction, but rather generate electricity from the decay of a radioisotope which has (in turn) been produced on Earth as a concentrated power source (fuel) using energy from an Earth-based nuclear reactor.
+Radiothermal generators (RTGs) which use radioisotopes as fuels do not sustain a nuclear chain reaction, but rather generate electricity from the decay of a radioisotope.